 If you have a child in special education and everything seems to be running smoothly, you may never need a lawyer.
-However, it is quite possible that at some point during your child's education, it will make sense to hire, or at least consult, an attorney to help you advocate for your child.
+However, it's quite possible that at some point during your child's education, it will make sense to hire, or at least consult with, an attorney to help you advocate for your child.
 Some parents end up hiring a lawyer when the school district refuses to provide requested services under an individualized education program (IEP).
-(For a general overview of special education and the IEP process, read Special Education Law.)
+(For a general overview of special education and the IEP process, read our article on special education law.)

 Here are some factors to consider when trying to decide whether you need a lawyer who specializes in special education.

 - Strength of your case.
 If you really don't know whether you have a good case against the school district, consider talking to a lawyer.
-A good attorney should tell you how strong your case looks before you make decisions about whether to hire the lawyer.
+A good attorney should tell you how strong your case looks before you have to make a decision about whether to hire the lawyer.

 - Your time and energy.
 If you work full time, are a single parent, or have a difficult schedule, you may want someone else to take charge.
 On the other hand, if you have the time and energy to represent yourself and your child, hiring an attorney may not be necessary.

 - Your budget.
 Attorneys aren't cheap, and the expense may limit your ability to hire a lawyer.

 - Your self-confidence.
 We think that most parents can be great advocates for their children in special education.
 However, if you doubt your ability to effectively advocate or negotiate, you may prefer to hire a lawyer rather than wage the fight on your own.